-The input sources for External Monitor Inputs can be patched, moved and removed here.
+The input sources for external monitor inputs can be patched, moved and removed here.
 Assignment is made by selecting a source and a monitor input, and selecting Patch.
 The label of the external input will correspond to the text on the button as shown on the Monitor Selector View.

 Return ports for the LS monitor insert are patched here also.
 The send ports are patched on the I/O - Outputs - Mon TB & Osc Screen.
+The LS monitor insert is switched in and out on the States screen.